mpytel/BeautifulImperfection/strategicHarmony.md

 To achieve harmony, players should:

-### 1. Balance Love and Logic
+### 1. Create Diverse Love/Logic Distribution
+- Aim for approximately 40% love-dominant elements (>60% love)
-- Aim for an average love/logic ratio close to 0.5 across all elements
+- Aim for approximately 40% logic-dominant elements (<40% love)
+- Include some balanced elements (40-60% love) for stability
 - Use UP/DOWN arrow keys to adjust individual elements
-- Watch the color gradient: green indicates balance, orange shows more love, blue shows more logic
+- Watch the color gradient: orange indicates love-dominant, blue shows logic-dominant, green shows balanced
-- Consider creating pairs of elements that balance each other (one more love, one more logic)
+- Ensure both love and logic are represented in your structure

 ### 2. Create Optimal Connections
 - Connect approximately 60% of the possible connections between elements